allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ## Fin

 Probably for some of you, the division method used may be associated with the Latin term _divide et impera_.
 This paradigm of algorithm design could also be used in the modularization process by dividing one large module into several smaller ones, each specialized in one task.
-The use of the concept of this paradigm, encapsulation by creating a contract and gradle configuration allowed to significantly reduce the build time and speed up the development of the application.
+The use of the concept of this paradigm, encapsulation by creating a contract and Gradle configuration allowed to significantly reduce the build time and speed up the development of the application.
 This solution introduces consistency in the module and decreases the possibility of introducing a regression by encapsulating each individual domain.
 Also the problem with the redundant conflicts has been minimalized.
 After the implementation of the modules described above, the main module containing the Allegro Pay responsibilities has shrunk significantly, and now contains around 18.4k LoC (which means it was reduced by half).
 In addition, modularization will allow us to add new features and extend the existing ones in an easier and safer way.
 It was an interesting challenge from a technical point of view.
 ![Build time in seconds and LoC.](/img/articles/2022-08-30-example-of-modularization-in-allegro-pay-android-application/after_both.png)